jankapunkt/thin-storage/README.md

 ![GitHub](https://img.shields.io/github/license/jankapunkt/thin-storage)
 [![sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub)](https://github.com/sponsors/jankapunkt)

 Thin and lightweight JavaScript storage interface with middleware layer.
-Designed for small projects.
+Intended for small projects.
 Not necessarily scalable.
 Designed for simplicity.
-Great for DIY adapters.
+Great with DIY adapters.

-## Concepts and conventions
+## Concepts and conventions 💡

+---

 - out of the box - run locally in-memory without any further required implementations
 - all or nothing - changes rejected by middleware will not be applied at all
-- bring your own - validation, cleaning, processing is all optional and done by middleware
+- bring your own - validation, cleaning, processing is all possible but entirely optional and done by middleware
-- keep it simple - the api is minimal and easy to comprehend
+- keep it simple - the api is minimal and easy to comprehend, you have learned it in a few minutes

-## Is this package for you?
+## Is this package for you? 🤔

+---

 If you plan to do simple operations on some collections then this tool might be for you.
 It allows to CRUD a local in-memory store and provides a minimal middleware stack that allows